byronwall/news-project/README.md

 yarn deploy
 ```

-That will build the client, copy static files into the server, and then `rsync` the resulting artifacts to a server (current `byroni.us`).
+That will build the client, copy static files into the server, and then `rsync` the resulting artifacts to a server (currently `byroni.us`).

 Once that is in place, the server runs on port 5000 after calling